Owen Kildare: Later life

 Kildare began earning money as a prize fighter, and later he became a bouncer and a bartender in the Bowery.
 In 1901 he participated in a failed coup to depose Venezuelan dictator Cipriano Castro, and after returning to New York he wrote short stories for magazines and newspapers.
 He became an associate editor of Pearson's Magazine and later started the short-lived Kildare Publishing Company.

 Two women in his life helped Kildare in his writing.
 A teacher named Marie Rose Deering tutored Kildare while he was learning to read and write.
 The two became engaged, but Deering died a week before their marriage.
 Kildare then met Leita Russell Bogartus, a writer who helped him edit and publish some of his work.
 He later married Bogartus.

 Death

 Kildare and playwright Walter Hackett adapted My Mamie Rose, Kildare's first major work and autobiography, for the stage in 1908, starring actor Arnold Daly.
-The production was titled Regeneration, and Kildare became angry and despondent after seeing Daly's interpretation of his character.
+The production was entitled Regeneration, and Kildare became angry and despondent after seeing Daly's interpretation of his character.
 Then after a fall in the subway, Kildare suffered a mental breakdown.
 He was placed in Bellevue Psychiatric Hospital and later moved to Bloomingdale Insane Asylum.
 From the time of his hospitalization in 1908 until his death, he would not leave the psychiatric hospital system.
 He died after a seizure in 1911 at the Manhattan Psychiatric Center.